vpp-dev/vpp-release-notes/README.md

 trace_filter_function_dump                                   | only in image
 trace_set_filter_function                                    | only in image
 trace_set_filter_function_reply                              | only in image
+tracenode_enable_disable                                     | only in image
+tracenode_enable_disable_reply                               | only in image

-Found 35 api message signature differences
+Found 39 api message signature differences

 ### Newly deprecated API messages